New to the group or new to walking? Some hot tips to help you join us.

 Where do you meet?

-Each walk shows the start point for each walk with a map, description, grid reference and a postcode.
+Each walk shows the start point for each walk with a link to a map, description, grid reference and a postcode.
 Some rural car parks can be a little way from the postcode, please check the map and description of the location.

 How do I get to a walk, if I don’t have my own transport?